TRY OUT – LISTEN – DISCOVER

 The soloist begins the session by successively trying out all selected master bows on his/her own instrument, going through the same group of bows several times.
 One series of sound checks can be devoted to testing the bows’ legato capability, while the next series can feature the different “jumping” techniques (spiccato, staccato, sautillé...).
 Particular attention is devoted to fullness of tone, ease of articulation, performance in lyrical passages, and sheer volume capability.

-In the second part of the open listening session, the soloist performs all featured instruments, inviting the listeners to corroborate and classify their judgements in two to three complete go-throughs on every instrument featured in the exhibition.
+In the second part of the sound check, the soloist performs all featured instruments, inviting the listeners to corroborate and classify their judgements in two to three complete rounds on every instrument featured in the exhibition.
 Warmth of tone, salient harmonics, balanced tone across all ranges, variety of hues, good attack and projection are all placed under scrutiny.
 Thus the listener can become familiar with each instrument’s special character: musicians can compare what they hear in the auditorium with the experience they had when they tried out the instruments themselves.
 Fascinating discussion ensues.
-Thus, the open listening sessions offer a great deal of valuable insight to anyone who is on the look-out for a new instrument or bow.
+Thus, Klanggestalten's open sound checks offer a great deal of valuable insight to anyone who is on the look-out for a new instrument or bow.